-With the adapter, the lens is actually a little longer than the (old) 18-55mm Sony NEX kit lens, as you can see below.
+When put together, the lens and adapter together are actually a little longer than the (old) 18-55mm Sony NEX kit lens, as you can see below.

 In my review of the F.Zuiko 38mm f1.8, I talked about how the small size (of the adapter as much as the lens) was something I was very fond of.
 So does the Super-Takumar 55mm f1.8 lose points for being bigger?